 You actually do have a concept, more than I thought…!
 More examples, please…

 Katsuhito created a work called “Virtual Swimming:” It is the upper half of a head with a swimming cap that is moved by remote control.
-If you let it scoot around, it makes any floor look like the surface of a swimming pool, giving people a virtual experience of walking on water.
+If you let it scoot around, it makes any floor look like the surface of a swimming pool, giving people a virtual experience

 When Katsuhito went to New York, he took it along with him and ran it around the sidewalks.
 There were the New Yorkers, completely enthralled while pretending not to care enough to look.
 (Laughs)

 Awesome!
 Since some of your works are based on a very Japanese sense of humour, they could be hard to grasp for people overseas.
 What do you think?